Your Cart (0)

 The mitigation:

-Design AI-assisted workflows to degrade gracefully — the human can do the work if the AI is unavailable.
-Avoid hard dependencies on specific model versions when building production systems.
-For critical workflows, have a fallback option or maintain awareness of alternative providers.
+Design AI-assisted workflows to degrade gracefully.
+The human can do the work if the AI is unavailable, or a simpler deterministic path handles the request with a less personalized response.
+Avoid hard dependencies on specific model versions when building production systems, and maintain prompt test suites that you re-run when a model updates.
+For critical workflows, have a fallback provider, an on-premise model, or at minimum a manual runbook.
+This becomes part of the same resilience thinking you already apply to website design and core infrastructure.

 Regulatory and Compliance Exposure